Model Combination in Risk Sharing under Ambiguity: The case with one reference model

-In this section, we restrict our attention to a special case of the full risk sharing problem with model ambiguity.
+In this section, we restrict our attention to a special case of the risk sharing problem in \zcref{opt:insurer-problem}.
 We consider the case where the insurer only has a single reference model.
-This is of interest as then the insurer's criterion reduces to the MMV criterion of \textcite{Maccheroni2006,Maccheroni2009}.
+This is of interest as then the insurer's criterion reduces to the MMV criterion of \textcite{Maccheroni2006,Maccheroni2009} under a single reference measure, $\P$, instead of the composite measure, $\bar \P$.

 Let $\P$ denote the single model available to the insurer, a probability measure on the completed and filtered measurable space $(\Omega, \F, \mathbb{F}=(\F_t)_{t \in [0,T]})$.
 As there is only one model, both the insurer and the counterparty use this model.
 As above, we assume the PRM $N$ has $\P$-compensator $\nu(d\xi,dt) = \nu(d\xi) dt = v(\xi) d\xi dt$ and define the $\P$-compensated PRM by